duhrer/duhrer.github.io/_posts/projects/2025-03-14-revisiting-my-first-pebble-watch-face.md

 ![Screenshot from the diorite emulator](/assets/img/2025-03-14-diorite-screenshot.png)

 The curved parts of the digits are not quite as smooth as the bitmapped version, zeroes in particular look like tiny vampire leeches.
-However, I found in earlier work, it looks much better on a watch than in the emulator.
+However, as I discovered in earlier work, it looks much better on a watch than in the emulator.

 In return for a few jagged paths, I get total control over the positioning.
 I also suspect the memory usage is better (sadly the tool they provide to analyse